AngryMaciek/angry-moran-simulator/docs/general-info/example-results.rst

 rational strategy yields the worst collective outcome.
 Every participant has a dominant strategy.
 The only ESS is to always cooperate.
-In biological context the prisoner’s dilemma successfully captures the essential features of cancer growth and provides a framework for testing hypotheses and formulating claims in a quantitative manner.
+In biological context the prisoner’s dilemma successfully captures the essential features of cancer growth and provides a framework for testing hypotheses and formulating claims in a quantitative manner* [West-Hasnain-Macklin-Newton-2016]_\ *.
 In the case of malignant tumors, we observe the possibility of infiltration of adjacent tissues by cancer cells.
 Their characteristic uncontrolled proliferation leads to the growth of another tumor in this place and the destruction of healthy tissue.*